Kyoto Handicraft Center 京都ハンディクラフトセンター

 Create personalized souvenirs to remember Japan and Kyoto

-The Kyoto Handicraft Center offers nine short courses (40-70 minutes long) in traditional arts and crafts.
-Choose from inlaying silver, woodblock printing, and many others.
-You can even create a custom blend of traditional spices to bring home the true taste of Japan.
+The Kyoto Handicraft Center offers nine short courses (approx. 40-70 minutes long) in traditional arts and crafts.
+Choose from making damascene accessories, decorating fans, and many others.
+You can even create a custom blend of incense to take home with you.

 The center offers a comprehensive selection of exquisite art and craft items

 The staff are multilingual, and international shipping is available

 How to Get There

 Kyoto Handicraft Center is accessible by train, by bus or by car.

 Take the Keihan Main Line to Jingu Marutamachi Station and walk 10 minutes.